 Get a US IP address

+I have not seen any ‘official' reasons for this, but I think it's for two reasons: adverting money and bandwidth limitations.
+Regardless, you can get around the block with a VPN.
 Everything that connects to the Internet has an IP address, and that means you can get a US IP address on a variety of devices including

 - Apple TV